shitpoet/rmb/README.md

     xdotool click 3
     . $0

-This script listens at 64727 and on any request sends RMB to the active window.
+The script listens at 64727 and on any request sends RMB to the active window.

 (In this way it is also possible to programmatically open Web console.
 This is forbidden by Chrome too.)

-The extension does simple fetch `127.0.0.1:64727` and the script simulates user input for Chrome.
+The extension just does simple fetch `127.0.0.1:64727` and the script simulates user input for Chrome.